GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/05.141-150/07.Flee-As-a-Bird/docs.md

 ---
+title: |
-title: 147.
-Flee As a Bird
+    147. Flee As a Bird - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 147.
+Flee As a Bird.
+Flee as a bird to your mountain, Thou who art weary of sin; Go to the clear-flowing Fountain, Where you may wash and be clean; Fly, for th' avenger is near thee, Call, and the Saviour will hear thee, He on his bosom will bear thee, O thou who art weary of sin, O thou who art weary of sin.
+    keywords:  |
-    keywords: Christ in Song, Flee As a Bird, Flee as a bird to your mountain,
+        Christ in Song, adventhymnals, advent hymnals, Flee As a Bird, Flee as a bird to your mountain.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 147. FLEE AS A BIRD
+####  Christ in Song,

 ```txt
 1.